Essential Program Information

-2) recruit applicants from these communities or individuals with a demonstrated interest in serving these communities, and
+1. Recruit applicants from under-resourced communities and individuals with a demonstrated interest in serving these communities,

 We are successful in meeting our mission, as demonstrated by the following:

 - Coursework includes education on health disparities and the health issues faced by medically underserved communities.
 During their clinical year, all students spend at least one rotation in a clinic in a medically underserved area.

 - For three current classes (2019-2021) 76.9% are from a medically underserved area, a disadvantaged background, and/or are from a ethnic or racial population that is under-represented in the PA profession.

 - Of the 422 alumni whose specialty information we have, 50.1% work in primary care.
 Of the 408 whose work address we have, 59.8% work in a medically underserved area, including over one fifth (20.6%) work at a federally-designated site that specifically serves medically underserved populations.

 What is the first-time PANCE pass rate for the past five classes?